irchelp/irchelp.github.io/pages/irchelp/clients/misc/bitlbee.md

 ---
-title: bitlbee: connecting IRC clients to other chat protocols
+title: bitlbee connecting IRC clients to other chat protocols
 ---

 # bitlbee: connecting IRC clients to other chat protocols

 [bitlbee](http://www.bitlbee.org) is an adaptor or "gateway" of sorts, used to connect IRC clients to other commonly used chat services and protocols.